- What is HLA?

 Prof. Marsh leads our HLA Informatics Group of immunogeneticists and bioinformaticians at the Anthony Nolan Research Institute.
 He is also Professor of Immunogenetics at University College London and Chairman of the World Health Organization (WHO) Nomenclature Committee for Factors of the HLA System, and the WHO/IUIS Nomenclature Committee for Killer-cell Immunoglobulin-like Receptors (KIR).
 He is currently Honorary President of the British Society for Histocompatibility and Immunogenetics (BSHI) and formerly President of the European Federation for Immunogenetics (EFI), and International HLA and Immunogenetics Workshops.
 In 2016 he became Editor-in-Chief of the journal HLA (formerly Tissue Antigens).

-- James Robinson, BSc, MSc, Senior Bioinformatics Scientist
+- Dr James Robinson, BSc, MSc, PhD, Head of Bioinformatics

-- Dr Gayle Leen, MEng PhD, Postdoctoral Bioinformatics Research Scientist
+- Dr Michaela Agapiou, BSc, PhD, Post-Doctoral Bioinformatics Research Scientist

 - Dominic Barker, BSc, MSc, Bioinformatics Research Scientist

-- Gabriel Lim, BSc, MSc, Bioinformatics Research Scientist
+- Gabriel Benitez, BSc, MSc, Bioinformatics Research Scientist

 - Michael Cooper, BSc, Research Scientist and Database Curator